abdel792/mp3DirectCut/readme.md

 * This add-on is compatible with the versions of NVDA ranging from 2019.3 and beyond.

+## Changes for 20240326.0.0

+* Updated compatibility for nvda-2024.1.;
+* Deleted download link from readme, the download link for future updates will now only be available from the add-on store.

 ## Changes for 20231229.0.0 ##

 * Added a backward compatible implementation to support speak on demand mode, which will soon be available with nvda-2024.1.